 This Medical Conditions and Practices for Children policy has been written to facilitate the safe management and care of children with medical conditions.
-A copy of this policy will be made available to parents through the CA website when the parent, through the portal, advises of a specific health care need, allergy or other relevant medical condition.
+A copy of this policy is available on the CA website and through the parent portal when a parent advises of a specific health care need, allergy or other relevant medical condition.
 Current, accurate and complete documentation, relevant medication and medical items must be provided by the parent to the coordinator for educators to safely care for the child with a medical condition and is required before the child can attend care.